Shopify Lite Review

 Other noteworthy features include:

 - Auto-Detect Tax Rate: Shopify’s tax settings for items are different from a standard mPOS.
 I’m used to the ability to go in and manually set a tax rate, and if I’m really lucky, mark which items are taxable and which are not.
 Shopify takes a different approach.
 First, even if you aren’t selling online, you have to set “shipping zones,” which identifies where you do business.
 You can choose all of North America or just the United States (and plenty of other options besides).
 Once that’s done, you can create different locations — and when you’re logged into the device, set which location to use manually.
 Then Shopify auto-calculates and collects sales tax based on the location.
 Shopify says it updates these rates regularly, but I don’t know how it goes about that.
 I did check my local sales tax rates to see how Shopify compared, and it was correct.

-- Order Fulfillment: I was a little surprised to see that you can handle order fulfillment from within the Shopify POS, but I like this idea.
+- Order Fulfillment: I was surprised to see that you can handle order fulfillment from within the Shopify POS, but I like this idea.
 If you’re running most of your business from an iPad, you probably like the idea of one app to handle in-person sales and fulfillment too.

 Shopify Card Readers